asaduzzaman8316/Next-Shop/README.md

 # Asad-Shop

->A responsive, Vite + React + TypeScript e-commerce starter used as the project codebase for the Next-Shop UI.
+>A responsive, Vite + React + TypeScript e-commerce starter used as the project codebase for the Asad-Shop UI.
 This repository demonstrates a real-world web storefront with product grids, hero sections, sliders, cart functionality, and responsive layout powered by Tailwind CSS.

 ---